PlacidSerenity/Tetris-AI/README.md

 # Tetris-AI
-This is a ludricous project that the authour and some friends are embarking on.
+This is a ludicrous project that the authour and some friends are embarking on.
 Let's hope that this Tetris AI won't fail miserably.